PetarMilikic/function-set-interpreter/README.md

   **Guide:**

-  After downloading files you need to type makefile in terminal and execute ./interpreter.
+  After downloading files you need to type make in terminal and execute ./interpreter.

-  Also, you can execute with: ./interpreter<test1/2/3.
+  Also, you can try with: ./interpreter<test1/2/3.